A Fantastic Photo Competition Thanks to You

 2025 Winner: Darby Tatsak, “Who’s Zooming Who?”
 Rufous Hummingbird

-• New category for 2026: Best group photo (more than 1 hummingbird)
+- Best group photo (more than 1 hummingbird).
+Nest photos excluded.

 Entry is Easy!

-4. Bring your printed photos (with the entry form attached to the back of each photo) and a copy of your registration confirmation to the Photo Contest Registration Desk on Thursday July 23 between 1-5pm or Friday July 24 between 8-10am.
+- Bring a copy of your registration confirmation and your printed photos to the Photo Contest Registration Desk at the Festival on Thursday July 23 between 1-5pm or Friday July 24 between 8-10am.
 We cannot accept photo prints after 10am on Friday July 24.
+Each photo should have the following information on the back:

 Can’t attend the Festival?
 You can enter by mail.
-Use the online Festival registration form to pay your entry fee or include a check with your photos.
-Mail your check or registration confirmation and your photos with entry form attached to:
+Use the online Festival registration form to enter, pay your entry fee, and upload the digital (jpg) copy of your images.
+Mail a copy of your registration confirmation and your photos with required information on the back to:

 International Hummingbird Society